How do you eat in Italian, that’s a question that’s on everyone’s mind when they visit, and when they’re back home.

 9.How do Italians eat?
 Take time to enjoy your food

-To eat in italian.
+To eat in Italian.
 Eating is not a race, and a bowl of cereal in front of late-night TV is not a dinner.
 It’s not uncommon for Italians to spend an hour preparing a meal and even more time savoring every bite.
 And when eating out: service is slow, courses are many, and it’s highly unlikely that a waiter will ever tell you they “need your table.”
 Block off large chunks of time in your agenda for eating.
-Italian food is unbelievably good and so worthy of “wasting” a few hours; sitting at a table is so much nicer that running around town with a sandwich in your hand.
+Italian food is unbelievably good and so worthy of “wasting” a few hours; sitting at a table is so much nicer than running around town with a sandwich in your hand.
 Relax!
 You’re in Italy!
-You can mail that letter and drop off your laundry…tomorrow 🙂

 10. Wait to eat plain bread with your meal

 Can’t wait to show Italy how Italian you are by sitting down at your first ristorante, pouring some olive oil and vinegar on your plate, sprinkling it with Parmesan cheese and dipping your bread inside?
 Save it for the Olive Garden, because, like that restaurant, it’s actually not Italian at all.
 Visitors to Florence often complain about the flavor of plain Tuscan bread, as it’s made without salt.
 Now the big question is how to eat bread in italian restaurants?
 Well, you’ve got to see it more as a utensil, just like the Italians.
 It’s often used as the main tool to fare la scarpetta (do the little shoe): the action of mopping up any delicious-ness left on your plate after a meal, or whatever your fork can’t pick up during one.